-There are so many serious risks and warnings for heroin.
+There are so many severe risks and warnings for heroin.
 Heroin is an illegal street drug synthesized from morphine.
 This powerful opiate drug is a white or brown powder or a black tar-like substance.
-It has an enormous potential to lead to abuse, addiction and possibly fatal overdose.
+It has an enormous potential to lead to abuse, addiction, and possibly fatal overdose.
 Some people report becoming hooked after their first try.
-Users can snort, inject or smoke heroin.
+Users can snort, inject, or smoke heroin.
 All of these methods of administration rapidly deliver the drug to the bloodstream.

 Heroin attaches to opioid receptors in the brain and body.
-One of the many heroin warnings is that it can quickly lead to tolerance, which is when the drug’s effects become diminished and people need to take more and more to experience the same effects.
-In addition, heroin suppresses breathing and depresses the central nervous system.
+One of the many heroin warnings is that it can quickly lead to tolerance, which is when the drug’s effects become diminished, and people need to take more and more to experience the same impact.
+Besides, heroin suppresses breathing and depresses the central nervous system.
 A heroin overdose usually involves the slowing or stopping of breathing.
-There are no medically accepted uses for heroin, unlike other opiates such as oxycodone, hydrocodone, morphine and fentanyl.
+There are no medically accepted uses for heroin, unlike other opiates such as oxycodone, hydrocodone, morphine, and fentanyl.
 All use of heroin is abuse because of its legal status.
 Most people use heroin for the intense feelings of euphoria it can produce.

 Heroin Addiction, Withdrawal and Treatment

 Pay attention to the following heroin warnings.
 Continual use of heroin leads to physical addiction, which is a very intense and debilitating withdrawal period when a person stops using.
 Many believe heroin is one of the hardest drugs to detox from.
-People who reduce or abruptly stop using heroin suddenly may experience serious withdrawal symptoms within hours.
-These can include strong drug cravings, tremors, vomiting, body aches, and other flu like symptoms.
-Since more serious symptoms can occur, such as seizures, people should not attempt heroin detox without professional help.
+People who reduce or abruptly stop using heroin suddenly may experience severe withdrawal symptoms within hours.
+These can include intense drug cravings, tremors, vomiting, body aches, and other flu-like symptoms.
+Since more severe symptoms can occur, such as seizures, people should not attempt heroin detox without professional help.

-Many heroin treatment options exist including detox, rehab, 12-Step programs and faith-based initiatives.
-Some programs offer opiate “replacement” or “substitution” therapy.
+Many heroin treatment options exist, including detox, rehab, 12-Step programs, and faith-based initiatives.
+Some treatment programs offer opiate “replacement” or “substitution” therapy.
 This involves weaning patients with medications such as methadone or Suboxone.
 Waismann Method offers a safe and quick medical detox for heroin addiction that doesn’t use the replacements to assist patients in recovery.
 These opiate-based medications can also be habit-forming, essentially swapping one addiction for another.

 Safe Medical Detox Offered to Rid Patients of Opiate Addiction Quickly

-The required stay in the hospital for patients is between 2 and 3 days, after which patients transition into our Domus Retreat recovery facility for a few extra days .
-Our compassionate, safe and quick approach to opiate addiction puts Waismann Method and Domus Retreat ahead of other opiate rehab programs.
+The required stay in the hospital for patients is between 2 and 3 days, after which patients transition into our Domus Retreat recovery facility for a few extra days.
+Our compassionate, safe, and quick approach to opiate addiction puts the Waismann Method and Domus Retreat ahead of other opiate rehab programs.

 Last Updated on